bhanuteja-cds/bhanu_teja/index.md

 ## About Myself

-I am currently a Masters Student in Department of Computational and Data Sciences at Indian Institute of Sciece, Bangalore.
+I am currently pursuing Masters in Department of Computational and Data Sciences at Indian Institute of Science, Bangalore.
+I am currently working on Parallel Algebraic Solvers for Extreme Scale Systems.

 You can use the [editor on GitHub](https://github.com/13manan/Manan-Shah/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Background

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I completed my Bachelors in Mechanical Engineering from S V National Institute of Technology, Surat in 2018.
+My area of interests are Parallel Computing and Machine Learning.

 ```markdown
 Syntax highlighted code block